anavarre/d9/README.md

 ## Useful info

-The site is accessible at https://drupal9.lndo.site and the credentials you need are `admin`/`admin`.
+The site is accessible at http://drupal9.lndo.site:8000 and the credentials you need are `admin`/`admin`.

-Your browser will warn of an untrusted SSL certificate.
-This is normal and expected as we don't have a self-signed certificate here.
-Just approve the exception.